wilsontelab/agFree-docs/docs/00_code-installation/22_build-conda-environments.md

 you may not need to build them all for your work.

 `conda` must be available on your system for these commands to succeed.
-To activate conda during command execution, _e.g._, on a shared compute server resource, you many need to edit file `agFree/mdi/config/stage1-pipelines.yml` in your agFree installation to set options `conda:load-command` and possibly `conda:profile-script`.
+To activate conda during command execution, e.g., on a shared compute server resource, you many need to edit file `agFree/mdi/config/stage1-pipelines.yml` in your agFree installation to set options `conda:load-command` and possibly `conda:profile-script`.